aospapp/aosp/external/pigweed/pw_spi/docs.rst

       SetActive sets the state of the chip-select signal to the value represented by the `active` parameter.
-Passing a value of `true` will activate the chip-select signal, and `false` will deactive the chip-select signal.
+Passing a value of `true` will activate the chip-select signal, and `false` will deactivate the chip-select signal.

       Returns OkStatus() on success, and implementation-specific values on